Gabegi/agentic-retrieval-chunking/docs/Refactoring.md

 candidate for `Domain` gets decided file-by-file during Phase 1, not assumed up front.

+`Domain` also owns the `IArtifactStore` port (see dependency-direction note above) — this is a deliberate, narrow addition to Domain's scope to keep `Observability` Azure-SDK-free, not a general invitation to put infrastructure abstractions there.

 ### Open item to confirm before Phase 5 (CSV wiring)

 The target shape above includes `CsvIndexingFunction.cs` — actually wiring CSV into a